aldojacopovirno/hybrid-heart-classifier/README.md

 - **Ordinal Regression** for disease severity prediction
 - **ROC Analysis** with curves for each class
 - **Automated Handling of Missing Values** using KNN imputation
+- **Feature Scaling with Robust Scaler** to mitigate the impact of outliers

 ## Prerequisites